John Swainson

 John Burley Swainson (July 31, 1925 – May 13, 1994) was a Canadian-American politician and jurist who served as the 42nd governor of Michigan from 1961 to 1963.
+Swainson was the last governor of Michigan to not win reelection as governor.

 Early life and education

 Swainson was born in Windsor, Ontario, Canada.
 He moved to Port Huron, Michigan, at the age of two, with his family.

 His father, John A. C. Swainson, of Port Huron, was a Democratic presidential elector for Michigan in 1964 and an alternate Michigan delegate to the 1972 Democratic National Convention.

 He was captain of his high school football team and an Eagle Scout.

 Swainson served in the United States Army during World War II with C Company, 378th Infantry Regiment of the 95th Infantry Division and lost both legs by amputation following a landmine explosion November 15, 1944, near Metz, Alsace-Lorraine.
 He was awarded France's Croix de Guerre, the Presidential Unit Citation with two battle stars, and the Purple Heart, all before his twentieth birthday.
 After months of convalescence and rehabilitation at the Percy Jones Army Hospital in Battle Creek, Swainson learned to walk upright and unassisted.

 Swainson received a B.A. from Olivet College, where he also met and married his wife, Alice Nielson.
 She accompanied him to the University of North Carolina at Chapel Hill, where he received a J.D. degree in 1951.
 While there, he was elected student president of the law school.